angband/angband/docs/birth.rst

   capable of fighting his way out of a tight spot.
 He is the master of traps and locks, no device being impossible for him to overcome.
 A rogue has a high stealth allowing him to sneak around many creatures without having to fight, or sneak up and get the first blow.
-A rogue's perception is higher than any other class, and many times he will notice a trap or secret door before having to search.
+Rogues' perception is higher than any other class, and many times they will notice a trap or secret door before having to search.
 A rogue is better than warriors or paladins with magical devices, but still cannot rely on their performance.
   Rogues can also learn a few spells, but not the powerful offensive spells